Pico Rivera, California: Government

 The Los Angeles County Sheriff's Department (LASD) operates the Pico Rivera Station in Pico Rivera.

 The Los Angeles County Department of Health Services operates the Whittier Health Center in Whittier, serving Pico Rivera.

-City Council
+City council

 As of 2023, the city council is composed of Mayor Erik Lutz, Mayor Pro Tem Andrew Lara, Councilmembers Gustavo V. Camacho, Dr. Monica Sanchez, and John Garcia.
 The city has a council/city manager form of government.
-The title of Mayor is a ceremonial position that is changed each year within the council.
+The title of mayor is a ceremonial position that is changed each year within the council.

 Emergency services

 Fire protection in Pico Rivera is provided by the Los Angeles County Fire Department with ambulance transport by Care Ambulance Service.
 The Los Angeles County Sheriff's Department provides law enforcement.

 Education

-The city is served by the El Rancho and Montebello Unified School Districts (K-12) with nearby university and college systems in Los Angeles and Orange counties providing higher education.
+The city is part of the El Rancho and Montebello Unified School Districts (K-12).
 Most students attend schools in the El Rancho Unified School District.
 El Rancho High School was built in 1952 as part of the Whittier Union High School District and unified with the elementary schools in 1962.
 In 1966, the El Rancho Dons won a CIF Championship in football..
 Those who reside in the Montebello Gardens area are in the Montebello Unified School District.

 The Armenian Mesrobian School, a K-12 Armenian private school, is also located in Pico Rivera.